jmischung/Trading-Strategy-Backtesting/README.md

 # Trading Strategy Backtesting

-This project's aim is to determine the optimal ML model(s) for a given strategy.
+This project's aim is to lay the foundation for selecting the optimal ML model or strategy parameters.
 The model(s) chosen at the end of the notebook can be set as a constant, along with the strategy, allowing for further exploration of feature engineering and hyperparameter tuning.

 ## Technologies